CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo9-getiltonativemapping3-method.md

 - COM
 author: davmason
 ms.author: davmason
-ms.openlocfilehash: 9e8e4c7e6c367970100c98dc3dc8237b25f99221
+ms.openlocfilehash: 1a5a259e6604d906e55166b3fcb770bc37d346c5
-ms.sourcegitcommit: cdf67135a98a5a51913dacddb58e004a3c867802
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/21/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69665605"
+ms.locfileid: "74444735"
 ---
-# <a name="icorprofilerinfo9getiltonativemapping3-method"></a>ICorProfilerInfo9:: GetILToNativeMapping3, méthode
+# <a name="icorprofilerinfo9getiltonativemapping3-method"></a>ICorProfilerInfo9::GetILToNativeMapping3 Method

-À partir de l’adresse de début du code natif, retourne les informations de mappage natives à IL pour cette version JIT du code.
+Given the native code start address, returns the native to IL mapping information for this jitted version of the code.

 ## <a name="syntax"></a>Syntaxe